Methodology

 • Non-selective schools in other local authority areas (including areas with low levels of selection)

-A local authority area is deemed highly selective if 25% or more of secondary pupils attend selective schools.
-See Annex 2 for details of selective LA areas.
+A local authority area is deemed ‘highly selective’ if 25% or more of secondary pupils attend selective schools.

-Data Quality and coverage
+Data quality and coverage

-As outlined above, the destinations data are independently matched to the national pupil database (NPD).
-Linking between education datasets is believed to be very high quality, particularly for pupils formerly in state-funded schools, however, it is accepted that a small proportion of incorrect matches may have been made and that some genuine matches will have been missed, particularly where young people are in employment.
+Linking between education datasets is believed to be very high quality, particularly for pupils formerly in state-funded schools.
+However, it is accepted that a small proportion of incorrect matches may have been made and that some genuine matches will have been missed, particularly where young people are in employment.

 Disclosure control for confidentiality reasons

-The Code of Practice for Statistics requires us to take reasonable steps to ensure that our published or disseminated statistics protect confidentiality.
+The Code of Practice for Statistics (opens in a new tab) requires us to take reasonable steps to ensure that our published or disseminated statistics protect confidentiality.
 Where appropriate we apply disclosure control to protect confidentiality.
-Symbols used in the publication

 The following symbols have been used in this publication: